SCB LEGAL

 Terms of Settlement When a property/financial settlement is reached, the specifics of the agreed upon conditions are detailed in a formal document that is to be approved and finalised by the Court to be enforceable.

 Third Party A non-immediate party to a family law matter.
 It may be a person, business or organisation.
-For example, A third party to a parenting matter may be a grandparent, step parent or child care professional or welfare representative.
-A third party to a property matter could be a co-owner in a business owned by one of the parties, accountant or financial advisor, bank or government agency.
+For example, a third party to a parenting matter may be a grandparent, step parent or child welfare agency.
+A third party to a property matter could be a co-owner of property or a business owned by one of the parties, a trustee, creditor or government agency.
+An application needs to be made to the Court for a third party to be joined to the proceedings.
+The Court must be satisfied that it is necessary for the third party to be joined if their rights may be directly affected, and if joining them is necessary to ensure the Court is able to determine all issues that are in dispute.

-Third Party Debt Notice If there are Court Orders that stipulate that Child Support is to be paid but it has not been, a third party notice may be issued to a bank or employer to redirect money to the person who is owed the funds, instead of the original recipient.
+Third Party Debt Notice If there are Court Orders requiring a person is to pay money to another party or if there is a child support debt that needs to be paid, a third party notice may be issued to a bank or employer to redirect money to the person who is owed the funds, instead of the original recipient.

 Trust (as in Trust Deeds/Trust Funds etc.) A trust is a mechanism to protect assets and can be used as a tax management method.
-In property settlements (property division), a trust may need to be considered and the deed that details how the trust is operated and who has decision making power), can impact whether the trust should be considered as a financial resource or as an asset.
-If it is considered an asset, it is then to be included as part of the property pool, making it available for division.
+In property settlements (property division) matters, the assets and liabilities of a trust and the trust deed which details how the trust is operated, who has decision making power and who the beneficiaries are, will need to be disclosed, as this can determine whether the property owned by the trust should form part of the property pool as either a financial resource or as an asset.
+If it is considered an asset is included as part of the property pool, it becomes available for division.

 Unacceptable Risk This occurs when there is a real and significant risk of harm to the children.
 For example, a parent using or exposing the children to abuse, family/domestic violence, drugs, alcohol or mental health issues may pose an unacceptable risk to the children.
 You need to demonstrate to the Court that there is an unacceptable risk to the child/children if they are allowed to see that parent unsupervised or even at all.
 You will be required to provide relevant evidence to prove this and show the Court why a risk to the children exists.

 Undertaking This is a written promise to either do something or to not do something.
 For example, in family law matters you may sign an undertaking not to sell your property until the Court deals with your matter or perhaps it may be an agreement not to contact the other parent.
-In other matters, you might sign an undertaking to pay your previous lawyer’s fees before you receive your money from your claim.
+When an undertaking is filed with the Court, it imposes a legal obligation on the person signing it and the consequences for breaching the undertaking are the same as if the person breached an Order.

 Valuation Report A Property Valuation Report may be required where the parties cannot agree on the value of their assets.
 The parties may agree or the Court may make Orders for a mutually agreed valuer to be appointed and to provide a valuation of the property/properties/assets in question.
 This is an avenue where there is a dispute as to the market value of the property/properties in question.
 Where there is a business, a valuation report may be required to determine the value of that business.
 This helps the parties and the Court determine the asset pool.

-Variation When one or both parents wish to change the terms of Parenting Orders they may be able to request a variation (change) to the agreement if they can prove that there are significant changes that warrant the need.
+Variation When one or both parents wish to change the terms of Parenting Orders they may be able to request a variation (change) to the agreement if they can prove that there are significant changes that warrant the variation.
+See ‘Significant Change in Circumstances’.

-Voice of the Child The concept or practice of considering the child’s views and preferences in the FDR process.
+Voice of the Child The concept or practice of considering the child’s views and wishes whether during the family dispute resolution process or during Court proceedings.

 Without Prejudice A term given to information that cannot be used as evidence if negotiations fail and the matter ends up in Court.
-The goal is for parties to talk freely during negotiations, not have discussions or agreements made in the past be brought as evidence into the Courtroom.
+The goal is for parties to talk freely during negotiations without these discussions or previous offers made in the past being brought as evidence into the Courtroom.

 Witness In Family Law a witness may include a child psychologist or social worker (or Family Report Writer) who can provide an account of their observations and professional view as to the best interests of a child.
 A witness may also be subpoenaed (required to testify in Court) if information they have is crucial to the outcome of the case.
 For example, a business partner may be required to provide evidence relating to business assets prior to the property settlement being finalised.